sashajeltuhin/kubernetes-workshop/README.md

 ## Clean-up

-To remove the VMs orchestrated for the cluster on Digital Ocean run the following command from the root directory of the kubernetes-workshop repo:
+To remove the VMs orchestrated for the cluster on Digital Ocean, run the following command from the root directory of the kubernetes-workshop repo:

 **Mac**

 `./provision do delete-all`